newrelic/newrelic-agent-control/test/e2e/Readme.md

   ANSIBLE_PLAYBOOK=test.yaml
 ```

-You can customize `ANSIBLE_PLAYBOOK` to to execute one of the testing playbooks only.
+You can customize `ANSIBLE_PLAYBOOK` to execute one of the testing playbooks only.
 E.g.: `migration_script_execution.yaml`.